 “I had people approaching me online and in-store on Remembrance Day sharing their research and suggestions, which was quite special.
 Unfortunately I am still yet to find Eryx’s family.

 “Ultimately what I’d love to do is give that medal – and all the information I’ve got – back to the family.
 That would be awesome.”

 Every ANZAC Day, Keiran likes to take a break from his shift to observe the minute of silence.
 The Bourke St. Mall Restaurant Manager described how moved he is to hear the Melbourne’s CBD resonating with The Last Post.

 "They just bring the city to a standstill.”

-Keiran will be paying his respects on Remembrance Day, 11th November, and welcomes anyone into the The Pancake Parlour willing to share their family’s historical belonging to the day, or as a bonus, any small hints that leads him to Incledon’s ancestory.
+Keiran will be paying his respects on ANZAC Day, 25th of April, and welcomes anyone willing to share their family’s historical belonging to the day, or as a bonus, any small hints that leads him to Incledon’s ancestory.